-As a callmaker I have spent a lot of time talking about how to call turkeys.
+As someone who makes calls, I've spent a lot of time talking about how to call turkeys.

-I have heard a lot of hunting stories about what works and what doesn’t, and seen a lot of different types of calls.
-With that being said, I want to take a few minutes to talk about some of the best decisions you can make to call in a turkey.
+With that being said, I wanted to take a few minutes to talk about some of the best decisions you can make to call in a turkey.

 I know this might sound like something you expect to hear from a callmaker, but variation really is a key part of turkey hunting, especially if you only have a small area to hunt in.

 Turkeys are very smart and they will get used to the sound of your calls.
 If you only have one call and use it over and over, the turkey will stop responding, and eventually run the other way when they hear you calling.

 Variation can be as simple as buying a few extra strikers for your pot call, different woods of strikers will make different tones.
 Or you can be like many hunters out there and carry two or three of every type of call possible into the woods.

 While this can get cumbersome, it can also lead to great results if you know how to use all of the calls together.

 Hunters sometimes get the wrong impression about using turkey calls.
 You don't have to call every 30 seconds.

 I think this comes from a lack of patience and from seeing hunting shows where it appears that is what they are doing, but you have to remember, they tend to edit out the boring parts.